For New Contributors

 2. You must have some knowledge regarding Android ecosystem.
 For example, you must be familiar with terms such as permissions, API/SDK, components, signatures, app operations, etc.

-3. You must only translate App Manager to a language that you are quite familiar with in the context that you actually use the language to communicate with people.
-Learning a language only theoretically may make you expert on the language, but you may still lack the knowledge regarding how people actually use the language in real life.
+3. You must only translate App Manager into a language you are quite familiar with in the context that you actually use the language to communicate with people.
+Learning a language only theoretically may make you expert on the language, you may still lack the knowledge regarding how people actually use the language in real life.
 “No translation” is better than “bad translation”.
-While it is perfectly okay to take help from a machine, translation should be decided by you, not the machine.
+While it is perfectly okay to take help from a machine, final translations should be decided by you, not the machine.

 Penalties